JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 In the process of IT service development, I wanted to experience understanding the output of planners and designers and develop ideas together by requesting modifications or adding opinions.
 Conversely, I wanted to participate because I wanted to have the experience of explaining the problems that may arise during the programming process so that the planners and designers could understand.
-At [42seoul](https://42seoul.kr), where I first learned programming, I mainly collaborated with people who worked in development or learned development, so at this Goormathon, I wanted to collaborate with people who had less understanding of development and practice solving complex situations in an easy way and conveying them to them.
+At [42seoul](https://42seoul.kr), where I first learned programming, I mainly collaborated with people who worked in development or learned development, so at this Goormathon, I wanted to collaborate with people who had less understanding of development and practice explaining complex situations to them in an easy way.

 2. Fast and accurate product development training